Killjoy99/kivymd-lazy-loading-template/README.md

 ### Manage Screen History Efficiently

 Keep track of screen navigation history to provide intuitive back navigation without consuming excessive memory.

+### Producer / Consumer

+Use this with the producer consumer taking into effect the fps of the device and adjusting the consumption of items based on that to avoid overloading devices with lower memory while taking advantage of the devices with larger memory.

 ## 🛠️ `Contributing`